Chase Pay Yourself Back: Complete Guide to Maximizing Value (2026)

 Can I use Pay Yourself Back for any purchase?

-No, only purchases in eligible categories qualify.
-Eligible categories vary by card and change periodically.
-Check your Chase account for current options.
+No — only purchases in currently eligible categories qualify.
+Categories vary by card and rotate quarterly.
+Log into your Chase account to see your specific eligible transactions.

 How long do I have to redeem points against a purchase?

-Yes, you have exactly 90 days from when a transaction posts to your account.
-After 90 days, that purchase is no longer eligible for Pay Yourself Back redemption.
+Exactly 90 days from when the transaction posts to your account.
+After 90 days, the purchase is no longer eligible regardless of circumstances.

 Can I redeem points for part of a purchase?